Contents

 Design Accent.

-Skylights can impact a house’s interior design like no other component, adding an unexpected punch in staircases or office or by providing a centerpiece in living spaces and kitchens.
+Skylights can impact a house’s interior design like no other aspect, including an unanticipated punch in stairways or office or by supplying a focal point in living spaces and kitchens.

 Consistent Light vs. Windows’ Light.